timothyrobbinscpa/timothyrobbinscpa.github.io/_posts/2023-11-30-cinema-revenue.md

 - **Analytical Skills**: My background in performing variance analysis, revenue forecasts, and fair value assessments provided a strong foundation for developing and interpreting machine learning models.
 - **Technical Proficiency**: Proficiency in SQL, Python, and R, gained through years of professional experience and data science education, enabled me to efficiently clean, preprocess, and model the cinema data.

+## Technologies and Tools Used

+Enhanced by my recent certification as a Certified Data Science Professional in Python from DataCamp, my advanced Python skills were pivotal in this project.
+Utilizing libraries like NumPy, pandas, matplotlib, scikit-learn, and Seaborn, I conducted sophisticated data manipulations, statistical modeling, and insightful visualizations.

 ## Project Objectives

 This project aims to leverage deep insights from accounting and data science to understand and amplify the factors influencing cinema sales, thereby boosting revenue potential.